Growth scale values (GSVs) have gained traction as a more precise option for measuring outcomes in clinical trials.

 GSVs are just one of the scores that can be used in clinical trials.
 Similar to raw scores and age-equivalent scores, GSVs reflect raw performance, but there are several distinct advantages to using GSVs over other tools.
 In particular, they allow you to look at change over time on an interval-based scale; it’s an important metric for understanding the impact of treatment.

-Among other qualities, GSVs offer the distinct advantage of improving precision in data analysis.
+Among other qualities, GSVs offer the distinct advantage (PDF) of improving precision in data analysis.
 There are also other benefits to using GSVs:

 - GSVs can be used for out-of-level testing.